skaji/change-shebang/README.md

 Then the shebang lines of executable scripts point at the installation time perl binary path.

-So if you move your perl direcotry to other places, the shebang lines of executable scripts point at a wrong perl binary and we cannot execute scripts.
+So if you move your perl directory to other places, the shebang lines of executable scripts point at a wrong perl binary and we cannot execute scripts.
 Oops!